Bearing Press for Bicycles (drifts only)

 All of our presses are designed around an 8mm threaded rod, but if you already have a press from another manufacturer that uses a different diameter, we can bore out our drifts to match at no additional cost.
 Just drop us an email.

-Unlike some other bearing press designs, this design closely fits the inside diameter of the bearing to ensure that the tool remains accurately centred and the bearings are pressed in straight.
+Unlike some other bearing press designs, our design closely fits the inside and outside diameters of the bearing to ensure that the tool remains accurately centred and the bearings are pressed in straight.

 How To Use